la2050/archive/_projects/2015/angel-city-lumber.md

   before they can be destroyed - mills and dries them into usable dimensions - and offers them to artists, crafts people and builders at an affordable price point.
-'In one to three sentences, please describe your proposal.': >- Everybody loves trees while they’re standing, but In Los Angeles a felled tree immediately becomes “green waste,” garbage to be chipped or buried in city landfills.
-But the natural urban forest of our city overflows with usable trees which can be re-purposed into highly sought after lumber.
-Angel City Lumber offers a vision of Los Angeles in which trees felled in the city are given a second life in the hands of the artists, crafts people and builders of Los Angeles.
 Where will you be working?:
   - East LA
   - >-